HIT-RUN: Driver Flees After Injuring Two Passaic County Sheriff's Officers

 Two Passaic County sheriff's correctional officers were struck by a hit-and-run driver while heading to work in Paterson early Sunday.

-Both officers were treated at St. Joseph's Regional Medical Center before being released, colleagues said.
+Both officers were treated at St. Joseph's Regional Medical Center before being released, Passaic County Sheriff Richard H. Berdnik said.

 A late-model four-door sedan struck them at 6:45 a.m. while rounding a corner from westbound Grand Street to southbound Main Street a block from the Passaic County Jail, responders said.